scran_blocks

 [in]inVector of pointers to input arrays of length n.

 [out]outPointer to an output array of length n.
 On completion, out is filled with the average of all arrays in in.
-Specifically, each element of out is set to the average of the corresponding elements across all in arrays.
+Specifically, the i-th entry of out is set to the average of the i-th entry across all in arrays.

 skip_nanWhether to check for NaNs.
 If true, NaNs are ignored in the average calculations for each element, at the cost of some efficiency.